mgoessen/tails-workshop/tails.md

 ## Starting Tails

 Tails is designed to run independently of your main operating system (Windows, Mac OS X...), in order to provide its amnesic feature and isolate what you will do with it.
-Thus, to start Tails, you need to shut down the computer and ask it to restart on the USB Stick, instead of letting it boot to your daily operating system.
+Thus, to start Tails, you need to shut down the computer and ask it to restart on the USB stick, instead of letting it boot to your daily operating system.

 ### If you are on Windows,

 - Shutdown the computer.
 Be sure to press the *«Shift»* key while selecting shutdown option in the start menu, or simply select the Reboot option.
-It will prevent the computer to boot using the *«fast boot»* or *«fast startup»* mode which would unfortunately skip USB Key detection otherwise[^fastboot].
+It will prevent the computer to boot using the *«fast boot»* or *«fast startup»* mode which would unfortunately skip USB stick detection otherwise[^fastboot].
-- Then either your computer will automatically boot on the USB Stick, either you may have told it to do, by pressing a specific key which may depend of your computer.
+- Then either your computer will automatically boot on the USB stick, either you may have told it to do, by pressing a specific key which may depend of your computer.
 To do so, follow the instructions in the Tails installation web page <https://tails.boum.org/install/win/usb/#start-tails>.

 [^fastboot]: Can be deactivated permanently either in the BIOS or in Windows settings (See <https://answers.microsoft.com/en-us/windows/forum/windows8_1-performance/fast-startup-how-to-disable-if-its-causing/f9a4a2d0-104d-42dc-9946-4a2e13c0a348>).